mvolkmann/blog/src/book-errata.md

 p.
 36 In the last sentence of the same paragraph, change "component" to "components".

+### Chapter 3

+p.
+45 In the last paragraph, change "this component" to "the Person component".

+p.
+48 In section 3.4 in the paragraph that starts with "The following example", change "always" to "only".

 ### Chapter 5

 p.
 87 Replace the first paragraph with the following: